 Read our full IDrive Personal review.

-Backblaze is still the cheapest online-storage solution, gigabyte for gigabyte, and it's the easiest to use — you literally can just set it and forget it.
-We also like the generous restore-my-mail feature and its rapid upload speeds.
+We also like the generous restore-by-mail feature and its rapid upload speeds.
 Backblaze even lets you locate a lost or stolen computer by geolocating the Wi-Fi network it connects to.

-But Backblaze is not ideal for anyone who has multiple machines to back up, unless you have nearly unlimited storage needs.
-In that case, the reasonable yearly cost to back up each machine may be worth it.
+But Backblaze is starting to be left behind as competitors add features such as cloud syncing, file sharing and backups of networked drives.
+It's also not ideal for anyone who has multiple machines to back up, unless you happen to have have nearly unlimited storage needs.
+In that case, the reasonable yearly cost to back up each machine may be worth multiple Backblaze subscriptions.

 Read our full Backblaze review.